IPL Auction 2021: Mumbai Indians Updated Squad List For Season

 The five-time IPL champions Mumbai Indians will aim to continue their domination when they season gets underway in April.
 In their efforts they have continued to strengthen their squad as was evident at the auction today.
 In January, they had released Nathan Coulter-Nile, James Pattinson, Sherfane Rutherford, Mitchell McCleneghan, Prince Balwant Rai, Digvijay Deshmukh and Lasith Malinga (announced retirement).
-Also Read - IPL 2021 Auction SRH Final List: Players Purchased by Sunrisers Hyderabad in Chennai
+Also Read - IPL 2021 Full Squads: Complete List of Players in 8 Franchises

 How they fared in IPL 2020?
-Also Read - IPL 2021 Auction RR Final List Live: Players Bought by Rajasthan Royals And Full Squad
+Also Read - Arjun Tendulkar Bought by Mumbai Indians For Rs 20 Lakh in IPL 2021 Auction

 Well, they bossed the season.
 The start may not have been ideal as they lost to bitter rivals Chennai Super Kings in the season opener but they bounced back and began stamping their authority.
 They were the first team to seal a playoff berth and finished at the top of the points table with nine wins and five defeats in 14 matches.
 They defeated Delhi Capitals in the first qualifier and the final to win the title.
 Ishan Kishan was their top-scorer with 516 runs in 13 innings while Jasprit Bumrah was the star with the ball taking 27 wickets in 15 matches.
-Also Read - IPL 2021 Auction RCB Final List: All Players Bought by Royal Challengers Bangalore
+Also Read - IPL Auction 2021 Live Updates: Harbhajan Singh Bought by Kolkata Knight Riders; Kedar Jadhav to Play For Sunrisers Hyderabad

 What they did at the auction?